Trans Canada Microwave: Origins

 Canada was among the first countries to implement telephone service using a microwave relay system, when in 1948 a link between Nova Scotia and Prince Edward Island opened with a capacity of 23 telephone lines.
 This was followed in 1952 by a radio system between Halifax and Saint John, New Brunswick, with 46 channels.

-In the post-war era of explosive telephone growth - Canada was the third largest owner of telephones in the world at the time and made the most calls per user anywhere, 411 per year - existing long-distance lines would quickly be saturated, especially in the major markets.
-Studying the issue, Bell Canada decided to skip the use of coaxial cable connections and concluded a microwave relay was the solution for rapidly improving the number of connections in these markets.
+Telephone usage grew explosively in the post-war era in Canada, and the country soon had the third largest number of telephones in the world despite its small population.
+More importantly, Canadians used their phones much more than any other nation, making an average of 411 calls per year.
+Existing long-distance lines would quickly be saturated, especially in the major markets.
+Studying the issue, Bell Canada decided to skip the use of coaxial cable connections being installed in the US, and concluded a microwave relay was the solution for rapidly improving the number of connections in these markets.

 In 1952, the Canadian Broadcasting Corporation (CBC) issued a contract for a nationwide relay to send television and radio signals coast-to-coast.
 The contract was sent to both Bell and CNCP Telecommunications, the joint Canadian National Railway-Canadian Pacific Railway company that shared telegraph services.
 The Department of Transport, responsible for licensing bandwidth allocations in Canada, tried to have the two groups build a single shared network.
 CNCP agreed to the proposal, but Bell rejected it, at which point CNCP dropped their interest in the project.
 The Cabinet stepped in and passed a law stating that no company would be allowed a monopoly, at which point CNCP began plans for their own network concentrating in the heavily populated areas east of Manitoba.